 - Are expenses reimbursed?

 - Will I be paid?

-Make sure to ask the research team any additional questions you have.
+Be sure to bring a list of any additional questions you have for the research team.
 You may want to bring a family member or caregiver with you to help make sure all of your questions are answered.